 “In the modern glut of recipes and cooking sites, Root not only offers delicious recipes and interesting historical knowledge – it constantly reminds me how integral cooking is to our sense of humanity.
 Everything – every era, every culture, every family – is defined by its own foods while we are connected as the cooking species.
 Root is more than recipes; it re-infuses the kitchen, the pantry, and the dinner table with meaning.” – Kimmy Coburn, The Homestead Atlanta

-She is also a teacher, visual artist, cultural heritage professional, and conducts research on libraries and culture.
+She is also a teacher, visual artist, food writer, cultural heritage professional, and conducts research on libraries and culture.
 She pulls from all this experience (and more) to share her love of food and community with you.

 “My favorite part of being a chef is the communion that it affords, drawing different peoples, cultures and life experiences together in a celebration of flavor.
 Root provides an opportunity to connect not only to each other, but to our collective and individual histories, and in doing so we find something much more than just a meal on a plate: we find ourselves.” -Daniel Holliday, chef and Root community member